Hacker0x01/hai-on-hackerone/README.md

 - **Fetching Reports**: The script retrieves reports that match our specified filters, such as program, severity, and state.
 This allows us to focus on the most critical issues first.

-- **AI-Powered Triage**: Reports are sent to HackerOne AI for assessment.
-The AI evaluates each report and provides insights, helping us determine the validity and urgency of the issues.
+- **AI-Powered Triage**: Reports are sent to Hai for assessment.
+Hai evaluates each report and provides insights, helping us determine the validity and urgency of the issues.

-- **Automated Actions**: Based on the AI’s response, the script can post private comments on reports, update custom fields, and export responses to a CSV file for further analysis.
+- **Automated Actions**: Based on Hai's response, the script can post private comments on reports, update custom fields, and export responses to a CSV file for further analysis.

 ## Quick Start